LordCaesar03/Simple-Weather-App-using-NodeJS/README.md

-I made a minimal weather app using NodeJS, used the OpenWeatherAPI for the the data fetching.
+I made a simple weather app using NodeJS and the OpenWeatherAPI.